lursight/runem/README.md

 NOTE: each phase's total system-time is reported above the timing for the individual jobs ran in that phase.
 This is NOT wall-clock time.

-## 7. Using Help to get an Overview of Your Jobs
+## 8. Using `--help`` to get an overview of your Jobs

-The `--help` switch will show you a full list of all the configured job-tasks, the tags and the override options, describing how to configure a specific run.
+The `--help` switch will show you a full list of all the configured job-tasks, the tags, and the override options. `--help` describes how to configure a specific run for *your* `.runem.yml` setup, and does NOT just document `runem` itself; it documents *your* workflow.

 ```bash
 $ python -m runem --help
 #or